Top eight things that put a customer off your Facebook page

 Do you ever wonder....why do people un like my Facebook page?
 Is it the posts I write, the content, the regularity....?
 Some people can get a little number obsessed with Facebook, but at the end of the day we all want our pages to work don’t we, whatever number of likes we have?
 We want to make sales, interact with our customer and let them see a little of the real person behind the business.

 I held a little chat on my Facebook page recently and asked the question: Why do you un like a business page?
 It was obviously a great talking point and I had some fantastic feedback.
-So, I have compiled a list of the top eight things that annoys your customer and other business page owners the most about your posts on Facebook
+So, using all of my own customers ideas and points of view on the subject, I have compiled a list of the top eight things that annoys your customer and other business page owners the most about your posts on Facebook

 1. Bitching, drama, whingeing, unfounded accusations of design theft.
 This is a biggie.
 JUST DON’T DO IT!